Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have shown human-like reasoning abilities but still struggle with complex logical problems.
-This paper introduces a novel framework, \model, which integrates LLMs with symbolic reasoning to improve logical problem-solving.
+This paper introduces a novel framework, \model, which integrates LLMs with symbolic solvers to improve logical problem-solving.
 Our method first utilizes LLMs to translate a natural language problem into a symbolic formulation.
 Afterward, a deterministic symbolic solver performs inference on the formulated problem.
-We also introduce a self-refinement stage, which utilizes the symbolic solver's error messages to revise symbolic formalizations.
-We demonstrate \model's effectiveness on four logical reasoning datasets: ProofWriter, PrOntoQA, FOLIO, and LogicalDeduction.
-Our results show significant improvement compared to LLMs alone, with an average performance boost of 62.6\% over standard prompting and 23.5\% over chain-of-thought prompting.
-Our findings suggest that \model, by combining LLMs with symbolic logic, offers a promising avenue for faithful logical reasoning.\footnote{Code and data are publicly available at \url{https://github.com/teacherpeterpan/Logic-LLM}.}
+We also introduce a self-refinement module, which utilizes the symbolic solver's error messages to revise symbolic formalizations.
+We demonstrate \model's effectiveness on five logical reasoning datasets: ProofWriter, PrOntoQA, FOLIO, LogicalDeduction, and AR-LSAT.
+On average, \model achieves a significant performance boost of 39.2\% over using LLM alone with standard prompting and 18.4\% over LLM with chain-of-thought prompting.
+Our findings suggest that \model, by combining LLMs with symbolic logic, offers a promising avenue for faithful logical reasoning. \footnote{Code and data are publicly available at \url{https://github.com/teacherpeterpan/Logic-LLM}.}